 The already beautiful lobby really comes alive at Christmas, and the decorations perfectly fit the turn-of-the-century boardwalk theme.
 Still, this is one of the weaker Deluxe Resorts at which we’ll stop on this tour.
 We stop here because it’s an easy diversion, and worth seeing given the minimal effort.

-Actually, the carousel is pretty cool, too.
+For Christmas 2021, this is an carousel with horses themed to the Little Mermaid.
+It’s already installed for those getting an early start on the holiday season.
 This hand-crafted carousel confection, features chocolate and fondant ponies, as well as hand-crafted snowflakes, a gingerbread castle, and a bunch of other details.

 The next one is a nice change of pace, and you don’t even have to go outside to get there!